JuliaLang/julia/doc/src/manual/functions.md

        end
 date (generic function with 3 methods)
 ```

+Observe, that this definition calls another method of the `Date` function that takes one argument
+of type `UTInstant{Day}`.

 With this definition, the function can be called with either one, two or three arguments, and
 `1` is automatically passed when only one or two of the arguments are specified: